Finding Statistically Significant Interactions between Continuous Features: Experiments

+Please note that, due to the fact that there are up to $2^d$ feature combinations and we only count an exact match between a retrieved pattern and a true pattern as a hit, precision and F-measure will be close to 0.
+Still, we compute them to allow for a comparison of the relative performance of the different approaches.
+Evaluation criteria that take overlaps between retrieved patterns and true patterns (partial matches) into account would lead to higher levels of precision, but they are a topic of ongoing research and not a focus of this work.

-To examine the evaluation criteria, we generate synthetic data, varying the sample size $N$ from $100$ to $100,000$, the number $n$ of features from $10$ to $200$, and setting the class ratio to $r_1 = 0.5$ or $r_1 = 0.1$, i.e., the number $N_1$ of samples in the minor class is $N/2$ or $N/10$.
+\textbf{Results on Synthetic Data.} First we evaluate C-Tarone on synthetic data with varying the sample size $N$ from $1,000$ to $200,000$, the number $d$ of features from $20$ to $100$, and setting the class ratio to $r_1 = 0.5$ or $r_1 = 0.2$, i.e., the number $N_1$ of samples in the minor class is $N/2$ or $N/5$.
 In each dataset, we generate 20\% of features that are associated with the class labels.
 More precisely, first we generate the entire dataset from the uniform distribution from $0$ to $1$ and assign the class label $1$ to the first $N_1$ data point.
-Then each $j$ of the 20\% of associated features, we sort $\vec{v}^j$ in decreasing order and add Gaussian noise with $(\mu, \sigma^2) = (0, 0.2)$.
-These 20\% of correlated features are the ground truth and used to compute the true positives.
-The other 80\% of features are uninformative features.
+Then, for the $N_1$ data points in the class $1$, we pick up one of the 20\% of associated features and copy it to every associated feature with adding Gaussian noise with $(\mu, \sigma^2) = (0, 0.1)$.
+Hence there is no correlation in the class $0$ across all features and there are positive correlations among such 20\% of features in the class $1$.
+The other 80\% are uninformative features.

-Results are plotted in Figure~\ref{figure:synth}(\textbf{a}) for $r_1 = 0.5$ and Figure~\ref{figure:synth}(\textbf{b}) for $r_1 = 0.1$.
-In the respective figure, we plot results with varying $N$ while fixing $n = 20$ on the left column and those with varying $n$ while fixing $N = 200$ on the right column.
-In comparison with the median-based binarization method (plotted in green), our method has a clear advantage regarding the quality of detected significant combinations.
-In all cases, both precision and recall of our method are higher than those of the median-based binarization method.
-This is why binarization-based method cannot distinguish correlated and uncorrelated combinations as we discussed in the Introduction and illustrated in Figure~\ref{figure:example}.
+Results are plotted in Figure~\ref{figure:synth_all} for $r_1 = 0.5$ (classes are balanced).
+See Figure~\ref{figure:synth_02} in Appendix for $r_1 = 0.2$ (classes are imbalanced).
+In the figure, we plot results with varying $N$ while fixing $d = 20$ on the left column and those with varying $d$ while fixing $N = 1,000$ on the right column.

-In both methods, precision drops when the sample size $N$ becomes large: As we gain more and more statistical power for larger $N$, many feature combinations, even those with very small dependence to the class labels, tend to reach statistical significance.
-In contrast, recall drops when the number $n$ of features becomes large, due to the growing number of testable combinations, resulting in a loss of statistical power in finding significant combinations.